joshluisaac/rubicon-farm-water-delivery/Readme.md

 ## Application design and some design decisions

-A class diagram showing how the various pieces and components fits together can be found [here](designAndDecisions.md).
+A class diagram showing how the various pieces and components fit together can be found [here](designAndDecisions.md).
-Public interface methods to the system contains code documentation describing the operation.
+Public interface methods to the system contain code documentation describing the operation.

 ## Package structure

-The project source code is partitioned into 3 packages as follows:
+The project source code is partitioned into three packages as follows:

 1. **businessactivities**: This package contains all business domain and API related source files
 2. **infrastructure**